The Cabinet of Caligari: Reception

-Dexter says the film was a critical and financial failure.
+According to Dexter, the film was a critical and financial failure.

 In 1963, Kay said he "disowns" the film, blaming Fox for turning it into a "lurid, sex charged picture" and claiming the version released was "considerably different" from his version.
 He said a copy of his original cut was with the Museum of Modern Art.

-Lippert wanted to reunite O'Herily and Johns in an adaptation of Trilby, but no film resulted.
+Lippert wanted to reunite O'Herlihy and Johns in an adaptation of Trilby, but no film resulted.